When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 These early labor signs might be a hint that your baby is on the way.

-Is your pregnancy coming to an end?
-You might be wondering when and how labor will start.
+Is your pregnancy finally coming to an end?
+You are likely wondering when and how labor will start.

-It’s completely normal for a first-time mom to have countless questions about labor and delivery.
-We know because we’ve been there!
-As your due date gets closer, you start looking for any hint of the big moment approaching.
+It is completely normal for a first-time mom to have countless questions about labor and delivery.
+We know because we have been there.
+As your due date gets closer, you start analyzing every twinge for a hint of the big moment.

-But what exactly are the early signs and symptoms of labor?
-Knowing what to look for could help you prepare for the upcoming arrival of your precious bundle.
+But what exactly are the real early signs of labor?
+Knowing what to look for helps you prepare for the upcoming arrival of your precious bundle.

-In this article, our medical experts will help you recognize the true signs of early labor so you can know for certain when the big moment has finally arrived.
+In this article, our medical experts help you recognize the true signs of early labor so you know for certain when it is go-time.

 Key Takeaways

-• Losing the mucus plug, experiencing diarrhea, and water breaking are additional signs that labor is approaching.
+• Track the bathroom trips: Losing the mucus plug, diarrhea, and water breaking are distinct signals labor is near.

 Early Signs of Labor